Zapit-Optostim/zapit/README.md

 [![View zapit on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://uk.mathworks.com/matlabcentral/fileexchange/122142-zapit)

 Zapit is software that runs a scanning opto-stim system for head-fixed mouse behavior.
-Code was initially written by Maja Skretowska and Rob Campbell at the Sainsbury Wellcome Centre (UCL) in 2021/2022.
-There is an [Installation & User Manual](https://zapit.gitbook.io/user-guide/) and a [Change Log](CHANGELOG.md).

 ## How it works
 A pair of scan mirrors deflect an incoming laser beam, which is focused onto the exposed skull with a lens.